APB97/APB97/README.md

   - I use many language features up to C# 12
   - I use .NET 8
   - I'm learning about new features in C# and .NET as they are introduced
-- Technologies
+- Patterns and Frameworks
   - I use Blazor for creating new web applications, what enables rich client-side interactivity (WebAssembly/Server/Auto render modes)
-- Patterns
-  - MVC for ASP.NET Core MVC apps (previously I used it for ASP.NET MVC apps)
+  - Blazor for creating web apps (previously I used ASP.NET MVC and ASP.NET Core MVC)
   - MVVM for UWP and WPF apps
 - Object-Relational Mapping
   - Entity Framework Core (previously I used Entity Framework)